galaxyproject/galaxy-hub/content/news/2022-10-11_tool-form-improvements/index.md

 "Run Tool" is a more specific wording than execute, as in addition to the action, it also clarifies what the action applies to.
 The buttons icon was also changed from a check-mark, to a play symbol.

-We need to update the documentation texts referring to this button, when this change gets merged.

 ## Remove Button Size and Text Morphing

 | Before | After |